 Some patronise a dog-cart, some a hack,

 Some think a painted clarence only right.

 She also mentions the gentlemen.
 They are dressed in simple black cloth.
 She describes their clothes as being “succinct.”
-This means they are are cleanly dressed, with all parts of their clothes properly tucked and or arranged.
+This means they are cleanly dressed, with all parts of their clothes properly tucked and or arranged.
 Both men and women have a contingent who “patronise” or use, “a dog-cart” or “a hack.”
-A dog-cart is a two-wheeled horse-drawn cart which was originally invented to allow for space for hunting dogs.
+A dog-cart is a two-wheeled horse-drawn cart that was originally invented to allow for space for hunting dogs.
 This clearly places it in the realm of the upper classes.
 In contrast, she presents the “hack.”
 This is a word used to refer to a single horse with a rider.
 While not as expensive as a cart, the horse also symbolizes wealth.

-In the last line she refers to one final mode of transportation, the “clarence.”
+In the last line, she refers to one final mode of transportation, the “clarence.”
 This appears to be the most expensive of all the examples.
 It is a closed carriage that runs on four wheels and seats a total of six people.
 This particular clarence is painted, increasing its worth even more.

 Youth is not always such a pleasing sight,

 Witness a man with tassels on his back;

 Or woman in a great-coat like a sack

 In the next set of four lines, she refers to Youth” and how it is “not always… a pleasing sight.”
 The speaker clearly has a number of issues with the people of the younger generation.
 She looks down on them as being indulgent, gluttonous, and vain.